Skip to main content Skip to footer

 Ken Jones

-At its core, Threat Manager is a Data Loss Prevention product.
+At its core, Threat Manager is a data loss prevention product.
 It's of great comfort to know that if an employee has some anomalous behavior or some excessive usage, that is brought to the attention of management for appropriate action.

 Additionally, knowing that you have statistics and logging in a reporting framework is of great use and tremendous value.